boycce/standard-version/README.md

 2. Specify the `bumpFile` "`updater`", this is _how_ the file will be bumped.
     a.
 If you're using a common type, you can use one of  `standard-version`'s built-in `updaters` by specifying a `type`.
     b.
 If your using an less-common version file, you can create your own `updater`.
+    c.
+If you want to skip committing the bumped file, you can use the `skipCommit` option.

 ```js
 // .versionrc